BogdanSulagaev/pku/README.md

 The app includes a simple login form available at `/login` with hard-coded credentials (`user`/`pass`) for demonstration purposes.

+## Add Foods
+Visit `/add` to enter a new food and its phenylalanine amount.
+Newly added items appear on the main page.

 ## File Structure
 - `src/server.js` – Express server with a sample API endpoint.
 - `src/public/` – Static front‑end files.